forticheprod/aep_parser/readme.md

 ## About The Project

 This as a .aep (After Effects Project) parser in Python.
-After Effects files (.aep) are encoded in RIFX format.
+After Effects files (.aep) are mostly binary files, encoded in RIFX format.
 This parser uses [Kaitai Struct](https://kaitai.io/) to parse .aep files and return a Project object containing items, layers, effects and properties.
-It is based on the Go equivalent [aftereffects-aep-parser](https://github.com/boltframe/aftereffects-aep-parser).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>